Official Sightseeing

 River Clyde

-Modern Glasgow is a far cry from the grimy industrial metropolis of the past.
-It is now a vibrant, diverse city with world-class universities, hospitals, sports venues, and an award-winning food and music scene.
+Modern Glasgow is a vibrant, diverse city with world-class universities, hospitals, sports venues, and an award-winning food and music scene.
 It continues to attract people from all over the world, creating a multicultural energy that defines its 21st-century identity.

 Glasgow 850: A Celebration of Heritage and Hope